Vim

 :w ++enc=utf-8 newfile.txt

 Just now while attempting to perform a substitution in GVim, I found that the regex was not working as expected.
 Apparently, instead of matching all non-whitespace characters denoted by the shorthand class \S, the engine was matching the letter S instead, which was odd.
 It turns out that, as usual, I was the one at fault.
 What I was doing wrong was attempting to use the character class within [] groups.
+Thinking about it further, it is reasonably redundant to nest one class within another and therefore, understandable.

 Earlier today, I had to perform a substitution in Gvim within a 2GB file.
 Unfortunately, after a few thousand operations, Vim ran out of memory with the following error: